Goods of the House of Orléans: French Republic

 After King Louis Philippe I died while in exile in Claremont House, Surrey, in 1850, his property in the French Second Republic was meted out to his numerous children and grandchildren.
 All male members of the House of Orléans were exiled from France by law between 1886 and 1950.
 When Henri, Count of Paris (1908–1999), returned in 1950, he found little property left, except for a few castles which didn't produce income.
-Divorced with eleven children in 1974, he transferred key family assets to the family foundation, Fondation du Saint-Louis, in order to exempt them from future distribution through inheritance and taxes.
+Divorced with eleven children in 1974, he transferred key family assets to the family foundation, the fondation Saint-Louis, in order to exempt them from future distribution through inheritance and taxes.
 The respective head of the House of Orléans is the honorary chairman of the foundation whose assets included the Château d'Amboise (family museum), the Château de Bourbon-l'Archambault and the Château de Dreux (private residence), with the Chapelle royale de Dreux, the necropolis of the Orléans royal family.
 When he sold further property he faced legal action from his sons.
 At the time of his death in 1999 he remained heavily in debt.